temporalio/documentation/blog/2021-05-17-descript-case-study.md

 ## Migrating to Temporal

 The migration process was relatively simple.
 Transcription is a self contained service that doesn't rely on Descript's core databases.
 So the process was to create a new workflow and begin progressively migrating workloads over using feature flags.
-The end results of the pipeline were checked via a single table, making it easy to effectively port over by effectively switching from handwritten queues to Temporal task queues.
+The end results of the pipeline were checked via a single table, making it easy to port over by effectively switching from handwritten queues to Temporal task queues.

-Even though the migration was prototyped with a self hosted cluster of Temporal (using our [Kubernetes helm chart](https://github.com/temporalio/helm-charts)), they decided to sign up for Temporal Cloud as an early design partner.
+Even though the migration was prototyped with a self hosted cluster of Temporal (using our [Kubernetes helm chart](https://github.com/temporalio/helm-charts)), they decided to [sign up for Temporal Cloud](https://docs.temporal.io/#mc_embed_signup_scroll) as an early design partner.
 As a small startup, they didn't want to manage Temporal themselves.
 "We migrated progressively using feature flags, and verified performance as we went, but we had confidence in the Temporal team so we didn't stress about load testing."

 ## Looking back

-Temporal has helped Descript solve fundamental reliability issues with its core transcription loop.
-The frequency of production incidents has declined from once-a-week to virtually zero.
-Nicolas attributes this success to the ability to test everything with unit tests as well as normal end-to-end testing on a staging environment.
+Temporal has helped Descript solve fundamental reliability issues with its core transcription loop. **The frequency of production incidents has declined from once-a-week to virtually zero.** Nicolas attributes this success to the ability to test everything with unit tests as well as normal end-to-end testing on a staging environment.

 Testing is important, but Temporal opened up more opportunities since migration: